CryptoBlades/cb-gitbook-wiki/characters/what-are-characters/experience-and-levels.md

 ## Level Milestones

-Level milestones are specific points where the character receives a large boost in power, and in turn increases their SKILL payout.
+Level milestones are specific points where the character receives a large boost in power, and in turn increases their $XWeapon payout.

 Currently milestones occur every ten levels, starting from 11 then 21, 31, 41, etc.